 INTRODUCTION

 India is characterized by a rich diversity of flora, fauna, and various soil and agro-climatic conditions.
 This diversity enables the cultivation of the highest number of vegetable crops globally, earning it the title of a horticultural paradise (Saravaiya and Patel, 2005).
 Sweet pepper was introduced to India by British colonists in the 19th century, with the first successful large-scale cultivation occurring in the Shimla hills, which is why it is commonly referred to as 'Shimla Mirch.'
 It ranks as the second most consumed vegetable crop worldwide.
 In India, sweet pepper is cultivated over an area of 37 thousand hectares, yielding a production of 586 thousand metric tonnes (Anonymous, 2022).
 In Himachal Pradesh, sweet pepper is grown as a cash crop in sub-temperate regions, covering an area of 2.85 thousand hectares and producing 48.86 metric tonnes (Anonymous, 2022).
 The annual, day-neutral sweet pepper (Capsicum annuum L. var.
 Grossum), belonging to the Solanaceae family, is recognized for its significant nutritional value, flavor, and vibrant color, making it one of the most crucial vegetable crops cultivated globally, including in India (Tiwari et al., 2013).
 It is also considered one of the primary commercial crops worldwide.
 India stands as one of the largest producers, consumers, and exporters of chili, attributed to the favorable soil and climatic conditions conducive to chili cultivation (Anonymous, 2021).
 In terms of area, India ranks first, while it holds the second position in production, following China.
 The country encompasses an area of 7.43 lakh hectares and achieves a production of 19.14 lakh metric tons, with a productivity rate of 2576 kg per hectare (NHB, 2022).
 This crop is an excellent source of vitamins A and C. The spiciness of chili is attributed to the alkaloid capsaicin (C9H14O2), which acts as a digestive stimulant.
 It boasts a high nutritional profile, containing 1.29 mg of protein, 11 mg of calcium, 870 I.U. of vitamin A, 175 mg of ascorbic acid, 0.06 mg of thiamine, riboflavin, 0.55 mg of niacin per 100 g of edible fruit, and 321 mg of vitamin C per 100 g (Agarwal et al., 2007).
 The yield per unit area can be enhanced alongside quality improvement through the judicious use of both organic and inorganic fertilizers in appropriate combinations.
 Sweet pepper shows a favorable response to the application of organic manures and inorganic fertilizers.
-The incorporation of organic manures in integrated nutrient management (INM) aids in alleviating various nutrient deficiencies (Jamir et al., 2017).
+The incorporation of organic manures in integrated nutrient management (INM) aids in alleviating various nutrient deficiencies (Jamir et al., 2017; Kayesh et al., 2023).
 Organic manures consist of decomposed plant and animal waste.
 Farmyard manure (FYM) is a mixture of decomposed dung and urine from livestock, along with litter and other materials derived from roughages or fodder provided to cattle.
 Typically, well-decomposed farmyard manure contains 0.5% nitrogen (N), 0.3% phosphorus pentoxide (P2O5), and 0.5% potassium oxide (K2O).
 It can supply nearly all essential soil fertility elements required by crops, although not always in sufficient quantities or correct proportions (Jamir et al., 2017).

 MATERIALS AND METHODS